 - Carefully and tightly roll into a log, then use floss or a serrated knife to cut into equally thin slices.

-- Transfer to a baking sheet (they won’t spread much) and bake for 14-15 minutes, being careful not to over-bake.
-They will be a little tender looking, but take them out, let them rest for 3-4 minutes on the baking sheet, and them transfer them to a cooling rack.
+- Transfer to a baking sheet (they won't spread much) and bake for 14-15 minutes, being careful not to over-bake.
+They will be a little tender looking, but take them out, let them rest for 3-4 minutes on the baking sheet, and then transfer them to a cooling rack.

 - Melt butter in a saucepan over medium-low heat.